RunLLM/gitbook/llms.md

 updated_table.get() # the response column is appended to the original table
 ```

+Please refer to our [SDK documentation](https://docs.aqueducthq.com/api-reference/sdk-reference/package-aqueduct/aqueduct.llm_op) for the detailed usage of `llm_op` and the APIs of the generated LLM operators.

 ## Specifying compute engine to run LLM operators

 As in the example above, you can specify the compute resources to run LLM operators by using the `engine` argument to the `llm_op` function.
 LLM operators are currently optimized for running on Kubernetes.
 When you specify the engine to be a Kubernetes resource, we automatically generate the appropriate resource requests (CPU, RAM, GPU, etc.) for the LLM you are using.

 If you want to run LLM operators on other type of compute engines, you need to make sure the engine has sufficient hardware resources to run the LLM.
-Please refer to the [LLM documentation](https://docs.aqueduct.ai/llms/) for the minimum requirements of each LLM.
+Please refer to the [LLM package documentation](https://docs.aqueducthq.com/api-reference/aqueduct-llm-reference/package-aqueduct-llm) for the minimum requirements of each LLM.

 ## Using LLMs via the Aqueduct decorators